Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Introduction

-In particular, the admissibility of input operators is a basis for system analysis.
+\item The solutions $z(\cdot,x,u)$ are continuous $X$-valued functions for any $f\in X$ and $u\in L^p_{loc}(\R_+,U)$ where $p\in [1,+\infty)$, cf. \cite[Prop.
+2.3]{WC} (see also \cite[Sect.
+2.2]{Salam} for $p=2$ and \cite[Prop 2.5]{JaNPS} for $p=\infty$). \end{itemize} In particular, the admissibility of input operators is a basis for system analysis.
 This fact has motivated several works to establish sufficient conditions that guarantee the admissibility of $B$ and are easy to verify in practice.
 We point out here that the resolvent condition \eqref{EstimateB} is a necessary condition for $ L^p $-admissibility, and its sufficiency has been established (for $p=2$) in \cite{Wconj,Weiss} for certain class of semigroups.
 In these papers, the author also conjectured that $L^2$-admissibility and the resolvent condition \eqref{EstimateB} are equivalent when $X$ and $U$ are Hilbert spaces.
 However, this conjecture was disproven, and counterexamples were given in \cite{JaZ,Wy,ZJS}.
 On the other hand, in \cite{Hao}, the authors established a sufficient condition for $L^2$-admissibility of the input operator for diagonal semigroups on $\ell^2$ with scalar input.
 In \cite{Wl} it was shown that the condition in \cite{Hao} is also necessary for admissibility.
 An extension of the above results to the case $\ell^p$ ($1\le p<\infty$) was given in \cite{MU}.
 In \cite{Engel}, the author gave a semigroup criterion for $L^p$-admissibility, the origin of which can be traced back to \cite{Grab}.
 The robustness of $L^p$-admissibility under perturbations of the underlying semigroup generator was discussed in \cite{Hadd,HaWe,Mei,Schmid} (see also \cite[Sect.
 5.5]{TW}).
 For a more comprehensive exploration of criteria for admissibility of input operators, readers are directed to the survey paper \cite{JaP} and the books \cite{Staf,TW}.
+In many PDEs models some constraints need to be imposed when considering concrete applications.
+This is for instance the case of evolutionary networks (heat conduction, transportation networks, etc.) where realistic models have to take into account that the state and/or the input must satisfy some positivity constraints to guarantee its physical relevance (see, e.g., \cite{Colombo,El,LTZ,Tilman}).
+In this paper, we investigate the positivity property of \eqref{diff-equ} and admissibility of control operators for positive semigroups.
+Firstly, we derive a characterization for the well-posedeness of positive control systems.
+In particular, we show that the admissibility of a positive control operator for a given positive semigroup is completely determined by its behaviour with respect to positive inputs.
+Then, we establish a sufficient condition for $L^1$-admissibility in non-reflexive Banach spaces.
+This condition is based on a lower norm estimate for the resolvent operator on the positive cone.
+This resolvent condition finds its origin in problems of semigroup generation (\cite{BaRo,Arendt}), which has already found several applications \cite{BT,El1,El2,LaMo}.
+Secondly, our investigation delves into ISS property with respect to unbounded positive perturbations of the underlying semigroup generator.
+Notably, we establish necessary and sufficient conditions for the robustness of ISS under the class of Desch-Schappacher perturbations (see Section \ref{Sec:4}).
+Typically, these perturbations appear in many important applications, for instance, in population dynamic models, delay differential equations and generally in boundary Cauchy problems.
+We refer to \cite{Desh} and \cite[Sect.
+III.3]{NEN} for abstract results concerning this kind of perturbations and \cite{AGPF,BJVW,El1,Wintermayr} for recent applications in context of positive dynamical systems.
+For related results on admissibility of (positive) input operators for positive semigroups we refer to \cite{AGPF,Wintermayr}.
+Notably, in \cite[Sect.
+4]{AGPF}, the authors proved that admissibility can be deduced from the order and geometric properties of the state space and/or input space.
+Outline of the paper: In Section \ref{Sec:2}, we first discuss well-posedness and positive property of \eqref{diff-equ}.
+Then, we establish a sufficient condition for $L^1$-admissibility of control operators for positive semigroups (Theorem \ref{S2.T1}).
+Section \ref{Sec:4} is devoted to study the behavior of ISS under Desch-Schappacher perturbations.
+In Section \ref{Sec:5}, we illustrate our framework by an application to a boundary controlled transport equation with non-local boundary condition.
+Throughout this paper $\mathbb{C},\mathbb{R},\mathbb{R}_+,\mathbb{N}$ denote the sets of complex numbers, real numbers, positive real numbers, and natural numbers, respectively.
+Let $E$ and $F$ be Banach spaces.
+We denote by $\calL(E,F)$ the space of bounded linear operators from $E$ to $F$, equipped with the operator norm, and we write $\calL(E):=\calL(E,E)$ for the algebra of bounded linear operators on $E$.
+For an operator $P\in \mathcal{L}(E,F)$ and a subspace $Z$ of $E$, we denote by $P\vert_{Z}$ the restriction of $P$ on $Z$, and the range of $P$ is denoted by Range$(P)$.
+For a real $p\ge 1$, we denote by $L^p(\R_+;E)$ the space of all measurable $p$-integrable functions $f:\R_+\to E$.
+A Banach lattice $E:=(E,\le)$ is a partially ordered Banach space for which any given elements $x,y$ of $E$ have a supremum $x \vee y$ and for all $x,y,z\in E$ and $\alpha\ge 0$